unavi-xyz/unavi/server/README.md

 # Server

-UNAVI home server.
+A modular UNAVI home server.

-## Blocks
+## Containers

-Home server functionality is split into different "blocks".
+Home server functionality is divided into separate features.

-Each block can be enabled or disabled, allowing for flexibility in deployment.
+Each feature can be enabled or disabled, allowing for flexibility in deployment.
+Note that some features rely on other features.

-For example, I may want to run a lightweight home server that only handles user identity, and disable the World block.
+For example, I may want to run a lightweight home server that only handles user identity, and disable the other features.

-Some blocks can be replaced by a remote URL.
-For example, I may want to use a hosted DB service, and disable the DB block (setting the DB url to my provider).

-Or I may want to run the World block on a separate machine for performance reasons.
+Or I may want to split up my service and run each feature on a separate machine.

+### DB

+The DB feature runs a MySQL database.

+### IPFS

+The IPFS feature runs an IPFS Kubo node for file storage and retrieval.

-### User
+### Identity

+The identity feature handles allows users to use the server as their home server.
-The user block handles user authentication and federation.
+It handles user authentication, and federates social interactions with other servers.

+Depends on `DB` and `IPFS`.

+### Web

+The web feature hosts a web client at `/`.

+Depends on `IPFS`.
+Can also use `DB` for additional functionality.

 ### World

-The world block handles world networking over WebSockets and WebRTC.
+The world feature handles world networking over WebSockets and WebRTC.
 It is the multiplayer server that connects users in a world together.

-### DB

-The DB block runs a MySQL database.

-### IPFS

-The IPFS block runs an IPFS Kubo node for file storage and retrieval.
+Depends on the `DB`.